thonguyen252/NabWeather/README.md

 # NabWeather

 # 1 Project
-  - NavWeather is am android testing assessment of Nab - National Australia Bank.
+  - NavWeather is an Android testing assessment of Nab - National Australia Bank.

 # 2 Setting and run project
   - NavWeather was written in Android Native - Kotlin language.
-So running it locally need Android Studio set up.
+So running it localy need Android Studio set up.
 You can download and install latest Android studio here: https://developer.android.com/studio.
 Recommended version is Android Studio Chipmunk | 2021.2.1
   - After installing Android studio, click build and run app.

 # 3 App architecture